Updated on 7/01/2026

 - Quiet operation.

-- Modern matte colors (Oatmilk, Surf, Plum, Blossom).
+- Modern matte colors: Oatmilk, Surf, Plum, & Blossom.

 - Very affordable.

-- Tiny/low-contrast controls.
+- Tiny, low-contrast controls.

 - Quiet beep; no preheat chime.

-7. Nutrichef Convection Oven:
+7. Nutrichef 8-in-1

 - Power: 1200W